Contrasting Finward Bancorp (FNWD) & The Competition

-Finward Bancorp (OTCMKTS: FNWD) is one of 117 public companies in the “Federal savings institutions” industry, but how does it compare to its competitors?
-We will compare Finward Bancorp to related businesses based on the strength of its dividends, earnings, risk, institutional ownership, profitability, valuation and analyst recommendations.
+Finward Bancorp (OTCMKTS: FNWD) is one of 117 public companies in the “Federal savings institutions” industry, but how does it weigh in compared to its rivals?
+We will compare Finward Bancorp to related businesses based on the strength of its dividends, profitability, analyst recommendations, institutional ownership, valuation, earnings and risk.

-This table compares Finward Bancorp and its competitors top-line revenue, earnings per share (EPS) and valuation.
+This table compares Finward Bancorp and its rivals gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue